 Before giving your cat a fruit, wash it properly and remove rotten or moldy parts.
 The peel, pit, and/or seeds should also be taken out and discarded properly.
 Cut the edible portions into bite-sized pieces that your cat can safely chew and swallow.

-Fresh fruits such as apple, blueberries, mango, pineapple, strawberry, and watermelon may be consumed by your cat in limited quantities, while avocado, banana, grapes, and tomato must be avoided.
-Canned fruits should not be fed to your cat since they may contain high levels of sugar and preservatives.
+Also, take note that canned fruits should not be fed to your cat since they may contain high levels of sugar and preservatives.

-Vegetables a cat can eat
+Vegetables a cat can and cannot eat

 Vegetables are “parts of plants that are consumed by humans or other animals as food.”
 It typically includes the plant’s seeds, roots, stems, leaves, and flowers.
 Similar to fruits, vegetables should be washed and their spoiled parts should be removed.
 Hard, inedible parts such as the seeds, core, and stalk should also be taken out.

 Prevent choking by serving your cat cooked vegetables that have been chopped into smaller pieces.
 Make sure to cook the vegetable without adding harmful ingredients such as salt, butter, oil, as well as herbs and spices.
 You can boil, steam, blanch, or grill the vegetable, making sure it is soft enough for your cat to chew.

 - Brussels sprouts